 \section{Abstract}

-Consistency models are promising generative models as they distill the multi-step sampling of score-based diffusion in a single forward pass of a neural network.
-Without access to sampling trajectories of a pre-trained diffusion model, consistency training relies on proxy trajectories built on an independent coupling between the noise and data distributions.
-Refining this coupling is a key area of improvement to make it more adapted to the task and reduce the resulting randomness in the training process.
-In this work, we introduce a novel coupling associating the input noisy data with their generated output from the consistency model itself, as a proxy to the inaccessible diffusion flow output.
-Our affordable approach exploits the inherent capacity of consistency models to compute the transport map in a single step.
-We provide intuition and empirical evidence of the relevance of our generator-induced coupling (GC), which brings consistency training closer to score distillation.
-Consequently, our method not only accelerates consistency training convergence by significant amounts but also enhances the resulting performance.
-The code is available at: \href{https://github.com/thibautissenhuth/consistency_GC}{https://github.com/thibautissenhuth/consistency\_GC}.
+Consistency models imitate the multi-step sampling of score-based diffusion in a single forward pass of a neural network.
+They can be learned in two ways: consistency distillation and consistency training.
+The former relies on the true velocity field of the corresponding differential equation, approximated by a pre-trained neural network.
+In contrast, the latter uses a single-sample Monte Carlo estimate of this velocity field.
+The related estimation error induces a discrepancy between consistency distillation and training that, we show, still holds in the continuous-time limit.
+To alleviate this issue, we propose a novel flow that transports noisy data towards their corresponding outputs derived from a consistency model.
+We prove that this flow reduces the previously identified discrepancy and the noise-data transport cost.
+Consequently, our method not only accelerates consistency training convergence but also enhances its overall performance.
+The code is available at: \href{https://github.com/thibautissenhuth/consistency_GC}{ github.com/thibautissenhuth/consistency\_GC}.